bookofproofs/bookofproofs.github.io/_sources/history/19th-century/barkla.md

 title: Barkla, Charles Glover
 born: 1877
 died: 1944
-keywords: Charles Barkla, X-ray spectroscopy, X-ray scattering, Barkla equation, atomic shell structure, X-ray interferometry, photoelectric effect
+keywords: charles glover barkla,barkla
-description: Charles Barkla: Nobel Prize-winning English physicist; renowned for his work on X-ray spectroscopy & X-ray scattering influencing atomic shell structure, interferometry & the photoelectric effect.
+description: Charles Barkla was an influential English physicist who became professor of Natural Philosophy in Edinburgh.
+He was awarded the Nobel Prize for Physics in 1917 for his work on X-ray spectroscopy.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---